AnkerFung/Skligga-Hack/README.md

-# Fabric Example Mod
+# Skligga Hack

+## About

+Read more about this client at [here](https://docs.google.com/document/d/1YmSodILxRPrnxpo692UZQwUI40zGr39NMjqUZmA6UEA).

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Use IntelliJ as your IDE.
+The building process should start automatically.
+Read Fabric wiki if there is any problem.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This project is licensed under the MIT License.